Bootstrap percolation on geometric inhomogeneous random graphs

 \section{Introduction}

-One of the most challenging and intriguing questions about large real-world networks is how activity spreads through the network. ``Activity'' in this context can mean many things, including infections in a population network, opinions and rumours in social networks, viruses in computer networks, action potentials in neural networks, and many more.
+One of the most challenging and intriguing questions about large real-world networks is how activity spreads through the network. ``Activity'' in this context can mean many things, including infections in a population, the dissemination of opinions and rumours in social networks, viruses in computer networks, action potentials in neural networks, and many more.
 While all these networks seem very different, in the last two decades there was growing evidence that most of them share fundamental properties~\cite{albert2002statistical, dorogovtsev2002evolution}.
-The most famous property is that the networks are \emph{scale-free}, i.e.\ the degrees follow a power-law distribution $\Pr[\deg(v) \geq d] \approx d^{1-\beta}$, typically for some $2<\beta<3$.
+The most famous property is that the networks are \emph{scale-free}, i.e.\ the degree of a vertex $v$ follows a power-law distribution $\Pr[\deg(v) \geq d] \approx d^{1-\beta}$, typically for some $2<\beta<3$.
 Other properties include a large connected component which is a small world (poly-logarithmic diameter) and an ultra-small world (constant or poly-loglog average distance), that the networks have small separators and a large clustering coefficient.
-We refer the reader to~\cite{bringmann2015euclideanGIRG} for more detailed discussions.
+We refer the reader to~\cite{hofstadVol1,hofstadVol2} for an overview.

 Classical models for random graphs fail to have these common properties.
 For example, Erd\H{o}s-R\'enyi graphs or Watts-Strogatz graphs do not have power-law degrees, while Chung-Lu graphs and preferential attachment (PA) graphs fail to have large clustering coefficients or small separators.
-The latter properties typically arise in real-world network from an underlying geometry, either spatial or more abstract, e.g., two nodes in a social networks might be considered ``close'' if they share similar professions or hobbies.
-It is well-known that in real-world networks the spread of activity (of the flu, of viral marketing, ...) is crucially governed by the underlying spatial or abstract geometry~\cite{lambiotte2009communities}.
-For this reason, the explanatory power of classical models is limited in this context.
+The latter properties typically arise in real-world networks from an underlying geometry, either spatial or more abstract, e.g., two nodes in a social networks might be considered ``close'' if they share similar professions or hobbies.
+Since the spread of activity (of the flu, of viral marketing, ...) in real-world networks is crucially governed by the underlying spatial or abstract geometry~\cite{lambiotte2009communities}, the explanatory power of classical models is limited in this context.